-Oh Amsterdam, Sin City has nothing on you when it comes to the selection of activities deemed illegal in almost every other place in the world!
-We did an 8 hour bus trip up to Amsterdam for the day.
-Then tack on another 8 hours at the end of the trip and we had traveled a good 16 hours by bus within a 24 hour period.
+Oh Amsterdam, Sin City has nothing on you!
+We recently did an 8 hour bus trip up to Amsterdam for the day.
+Then tack on another 8 hours at the end of the trip and we had traveled 16 hours by bus within a 24 hour period.

-We arrived in the morning and immediately knew I was in Amsterdam.
-If you have ever heard anything about Amsterdam’s preferred mode of transportation, you know that bicycles are the vehicle of choice here.
-And WOW were there bikes!
+We arrived in the morning and immediately knew we were in Amsterdam.
+The amount of bikes in this city is astounding!
 Amsterdam has 400 km, or 249 miles, of bike lanes and paths.
 For the streets without bike lanes, cyclists can simply ride along with traffic.
 There were even ‘parking’ garages that were built specifically for bikes.
 It’s a pretty cool sight to see.
 There are bike lanes and stop lights just for bikes in those lanes.

 Travel Tip: Cyclists have their own lanes here.
 With that in mind, know that you can and will get run over if you don’t get out of their way!
 We had to jump out of the way a few times for people trying to get by (just imagine a group of eight women walking around, chatting, and not really paying attention to the roads…you get the idea).
 It didn’t help that we kept accidentally walking in the designated bike paths and routes.

 Once we started walking, just about every stereotype about Amsterdam started to come true quickly.
-We walked by many coffee shops all spewing with the, err, aromas from inside.
+We walked by many coffee shops all spewing with smoke.

-My to-do list for the short day was to see the red light district and to see the Anne Frank house.
-I didn’t plan to see the Van Gogh house because we only had nine hours there.
+My to-do list for the day was simple; I wanted to see the red light district and to see the Anne Frank house.
+I didn’t plan to see the Van Gogh house or visit the Heineken Brewery because we only had nine hours there.
 So, first stop, red light district!

 The red light district also managed to fit every stereotype I had ever heard or read about.
 One thing I didn’t realize before we got there is that the red light district is more than just one street.
 I had imagined a really long street full of red lit windows.
 While this exists, there are many side streets that jut off in every direction as well.